 NC Yoga Bar

 For just $10 per class, NC Yoga Bar is serving up hour-long classes nearly every day of the week!
-These flow classes take place around the city, so there is bound to be one near you!
-If you plan on going often, check their multi-class passport deals for extra savings.
+These flow classes take place around the city—a lot of the time at breweries—so there is bound to be one near you.
+If you plan on going often, check their multi-class passport deals for even more savings.

 The Whitewater Center hosts a free outdoor yoga class during the warmer spring and summer months.
-There is a $5 parking fee at the center, but you can buy an annual pass if you plan to go often.
+There is a $6 parking fee at the center, but you can buy an annual pass if you plan to go often.
+And while you are there, you can partake in some of the other fun activities like kayaking or SUP.

-The Y2 Yoga studio offers good karma classes at the discounted rate of $12 (normal rate per class is $22).
-Check the schedule to find the discounted classes and bask in all the good karma while you sweat it out in their hot yoga classes.
+The Y2 Yoga studio offers good karma classes at the discounted rate of $13 (normal rate per class is $22).
+Check the schedule to find the special discounted classes and bask in all the good karma while you sweat it out in their hot yoga room.
 I can personally vouch for the 101 Sunday class: it kicked my arse!

-I seriously love doing yoga, and I feel awesome after, and that is why I am totally trying to get addicted to yoga this year.
-Free and cheap classes definitely help make it a habit!
+I seriously love doing yoga, and I always feel awesome afterward.
+The way it makes me feel is exactly why I am totally trying to get addicted to yoga this year.
+Attending free and cheap classes definitely help make it easier to form the habit!